-The Post
+The Posts

 The post is one of four post-doctoral positions within Professor John Hudson's ERC Advance Grant funded project 'Civil Law, Common Law, Customary Law: Consonance, Divergence and Transformation in Western Europe from the late eleventh to the thirteenth centuries'.
 The appointee will be expected to design and conduct her or his own research, to result in the publication of a book and/or scholarly articles.
-The specified topic for this position is: Context for historiography, examining the cultural background - intellectual, political, popular - to English writings on Continental law and in particular to comparisons between Common Law and Civil Law traditions.
-Too often historiographical analysis is undertaken as study purely of ideas, without considering their setting and its influence.
-Taking eighteenth- to twentieth-century Britain as a case study, this post-doctoral researcher will investigate the context within which historiography developed, and in particular attitudes relating to the division between Common and Civil Law.
+The specified topic for this position is: Ordines iudiciarii and Ordines iudiciorum produced in England.
+The researcher will examine the body of texts with regard to both content and form; compare them with Continental examples of the genre; explore the degree of correlation between their prescriptions and court practice; assess their influence on books and practice in the developing Common Law.